 The initial ideas for planning your child's home education program will come from your own observations of your child and the goals that you have for them.
 If available, past report cards and feedback from class teachers can be very helpful to you as well.

 When it comes to documenting a learning program, you are encouraged to choose your own approach or style.
 We advise that the documents you present be especially useful to you, since it is from this plan that your year ahead will be guided.
 Time invested by you in the early stages of developing a detailed and meaningful plan, will not only help you to address the registration requirements, but just as importantly, provide you with direction for the learning year ahead.

 Additional ideas about how you can document your child's learning program can evolve through discussions with an education advisor at the HEU and also from other families who home educate.
 Because all children and families have unique needs, it is more appropriate for HEU to offer only general information about planning.
 Some parents may feel restricted if we were to prescribe a set proforma, resulting in too much of "our voice" and insufficient freedom for you to tailor your teaching style to the individual needs of your child.

-This being said, specific guidelines using a variety of planning styles can be located in the Planning section.
+Specific guidelines using a variety of planning styles can be located in the planning section.

 This page was last reviewed on 06 Jun 2018 at 09:33AM